twopir99/WebMobileTeam10ClientNew/README.md

 This plugin is for use with [Cordova](http://incubator.apache.org/cordova/) and in an Android project to enable push notifications via [Google's GCM (Google Cloud Messaging) service](http://developer.android.com/guide/google/gcm/index.html).
 Previously, push notifications on Android used C2DM, but that [has since been deprecated](http://developer.android.com/guide/google/gcm/c2dm.html).

-__Important - this demo will not go through the complete registration process on an emulator.
-You must use an actual device for the full demo (and your project) to work!!__
+__Important - this demo will not go through the complete registration process on an emulator (it will work on a real device).
+To get it to work on an emulator, you need to install the right libraries.
+You can follow [this guide](http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/) under the section titled "Installing helper libraries and setting up the Emulator"__

 ## Installation